structurallybrilliant/Portfolio/README.md

 <a href="nkt-work-project-samples-wm.pdf" target="_blank"> Project Samples </a>

-Projects that I've spear headed, whether solo implementations or leading jr team mates in addition to other samples such as datacenter lab mappings, along with some early career samples.
+Cumulative Projects that I've spear headed, whether solo implementations or leading jr team mates in addition to other samples such as datacenter lab mappings, along with some early career samples.